arulponnappan/java-image-processing-algorithm/README.md

-# Image Processing with java
+# Image Processing with JAVA
 ## About this project
 The code I was developing on 3-4 years ago, While I studied on Third years in University.
 My purpose is to use the code in Senior project.
 Now I don't work in image processing field anymore.
 I decided to open code for everyone who is interesting in image processing.
 I want people to lean from my code.